The Power of the PapPosted on by

 On a recent morning, I ran into a former colleague who mentioned that her friend, a very young woman, died of ovarian cancer.
 While we talked about the sad fact that there is no recommended screening test for ovarian cancer, it occurred to me—not for the first time—that we owe so much to Dr. Georgios Papanikolaou (also known as Dr. George Papanicolaou), the inventor of the Pap test.

 According to the World Health Organization, cervical cancer is still a leading cause of death for women around the world—mostly in low- and middle-income countries.
 However, during the past 40 years in the United States, the number of women dying from cervical cancer has decreased dramatically, largely because of the Pap test.
-In 2010, according to the most recent numbers we have

 We have become so used to the routine of getting regular Pap tests, that we take the power of the Pap for granted.
 But think about it—isn’t it amazing that this cancer screening test helps PREVENT cancer?!
 (The Pap test finds precancerous changes on the cervix so they can be treated before they ever turn into cancer.
 It can also find cervical cancer early, at a highly treatable and curable stage.)